 EPS (or PDF): Vector drawings, embed all used fonts.

-TIFF (or JPEG): Bitmapped (pure black & white pixels) line drawings, keep to a minimum of 1000 dpi.
+TIFF (or JPEG): Bitmapped (pure black and white pixels) line drawings, keep to a minimum of 1000 dpi.

 Please do not:

 •Supply files that are optimized for screen use (e.g., GIF, BMP, PICT, WPG); these typically have a low number of pixels and limited set of colors;

 •Supply files that are too low in resolution;

 •Submit graphics that are disproportionately large for the content.

 Please make sure that artwork files are in an acceptable format (TIFF (or JPEG), EPS (or PDF), or MS Office files) and with the correct resolution.
-If, together with your accepted article, you submit usable color figures then Elsevier will ensure, at no additional charge, that these figures will appear in color online (e.g., ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in color in the printed version.
+If, together with your accepted article, you submit usable color figures then Elsevier will ensure, at no additional charge, that these figures will appear in color on the Web (e.g., ScienceDirect and other sites) regardless of whether or not these illustrations are reproduced in color in the printed version.
 For color reproduction in print, you will receive information regarding the costs from Elsevier after receipt of your accepted article.
-Please indicate your preference for color: in print or online only.
-For further information on the preparation of electronic artwork, please see http://www.elsevier.com/artworkinstructions.
+Please indicate your preference for color: in print or on the Web only.
+For further information on the preparation of electronic artwork, please see https://www.elsevier.com/artworkinstructions.
 Please note: Because of technical complications which can arise by converting color figures to 'gray scale' (for the printed version should you not opt for color in print) please submit in addition usable black and white versions of all the color illustrations.

-Elsevier's WebShop (http://webshop.elsevier.com/illustrationservices) offers Illustration Services to authors preparing to submit a manuscript but concerned about the quality of the images accompanying their article.
+Elsevier's WebShop (https://webshop.elsevier.com/illustrationservices) offers Illustration Services to authors preparing to submit a manuscript but concerned about the quality of the images accompanying their article.
 Elsevier's expert illustrators can produce scientific, technical and medical-style images, as well as a full range of charts, tables and graphs.
 Image 'polishing' is also available, where our illustrators take your image(s) and improve them to a professional standard.
 Please visit the website to find out more.

 Please ensure that every reference cited in the text is also present in the reference list (and vice versa).
 Any references cited in the abstract must be given in full.
 Unpublished results and personal communications are not recommended in the reference list, but may be mentioned in the text.
-If these references are included in the reference list they should follow the standard reference style of the journal and should include a substitution of the publication date with either 'Unpublished results' or 'Personal communication'.
+If these references are included in the reference list they should follow the standard reference style of the journal (AMA style) and should include a substitution of the publication date with either 'Unpublished results' or 'Personal communication'.
 Citation of a reference as 'in press' implies that the item has been accepted for publication.

 Increased discoverability of research and high quality peer review are ensured by online links to the sources cited.
 In order to allow us to create links to abstracting and indexing services, such as Scopus, CrossRef and PubMed, please ensure that data provided in the references are correct.
 Please note that incorrect surnames, journal/book titles, publication year and pagination may prevent link creation.
 When copying references, please be careful as they may already contain errors.
 Access dates must be provided and must be within the year the manuscript was submitted.

 As a minimum, the full URL should be given and the date when the reference was last accessed.
 Any further information, if known (DOI, author names, dates, reference to a source publication, etc.), should also be given.
 Web references can be listed separately (e.g., after the reference list) under a different heading if desired, or can be included in the reference list.
 Access dates must be provided and must be within the year the manuscript was submitted.

 Reference management software

-If you manage your research with Mendeley Desktop, you can easily install the reference style for this journal by clicking the link below:
+Users of Mendeley Desktop can easily install the reference style for this journal by clicking the following link:

 When preparing your manuscript, you will then be able to select this style using the Mendeley plug-ins for Microsoft Word or LibreOffice.
-For more information about the Citation Style Language, visit http://citationstyles.org.

 Journal abbreviations source

-Journal names should be abbreviated according to the List of Title Word Abbreviations: http://www.issn.org/services/online-services/access-to-the-ltwa/.
+Journal names should be abbreviated according to the List of Title Word Abbreviations.

 Elsevier accepts electronic supplementary material to support and enhance your scientific research.
 Supplementary files offer the author additional possibilities to publish supporting applications, high-resolution images, background datasets, sound clips and more.
 Supplementary files supplied will be published online alongside the electronic version of your article in Elsevier Web products, including ScienceDirect: http://www.sciencedirect.com.
 In order to ensure that your submitted material is directly usable, please provide the data in one of our recommended file formats.
 Authors should submit the material in electronic format together with the article and supply a concise and descriptive caption for each file.
-For more detailed instructions please visit our artwork instruction pages at http://www.elsevier.com/artworkinstructions.
+For more detailed instructions please visit our artwork instruction pages at https://www.elsevier.com/artworkinstructions.

 Use of the Digital Object Identifier

 The Digital Object Identifier (DOI) may be used to cite and link to electronic documents.
 The DOI consists of a unique alpha-numeric character string which is assigned to a document by the publisher upon the initial electronic publication.
 The assigned DOI never changes.
 Therefore, it is an ideal medium for citing a document, particularly 'Articles in press' because they have not yet received their full bibliographic information.
 Example of a correctly given DOI (in URL format; here an article in the journal Physics Letters B): http://dx.doi.org/10.1016/j.physletb.2010.09.059

 When you use a DOI to create links to documents on the web, the DOIs are guaranteed never to change.

-If you do not wish to use the PDF annotations function, you may list the corrections (including replies to the Query Form) and return them to Elsevier in an e-mail.
-Please list your corrections quoting line number.
-If, for any reason, this is not possible, then mark the corrections and any other comments (including replies to the Query Form) on a printout of your proof and return by fax, or scan the pages and e-mail, or by post.
+We will do everything possible to get your article published quickly and accurately.
 Please use this proof only for checking the typesetting, editing, completeness and correctness of the text, tables and figures.
 Significant changes to the article as accepted for publication will only be considered at this stage with permission from the Editor.
-We will do everything possible to get your article published quickly and accurately.
-It is important to ensure that all corrections are sent back to us in one communication: please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
+It is important to ensure that all corrections are sent back to us in one communication.
+Please check carefully before replying, as inclusion of any subsequent corrections cannot be guaranteed.
 Proofreading is solely your responsibility.